 What's in the JVM update, do you need to update to it?

+As is usually the case, the release notes mention bug fixes, and security fixes.
+Regarding the latter, one seems limited to those using the Java security sandbox.
 (For my readers running ColdFusion, I can't tell if that means there is an exposure only if the CF Security Sandbox feature is enabled or not.)

 A key change in this Java update: calls out to TLS 1.1 or 1.0 no longer allowed, by default